Brief guide to services

 All deposits taken by landlords and letting agents under Assured Shorthold Tenancies (ASTs) in England and Wales must be protected by a tenancy deposit protection scheme.
 We use 'The Dispute Service', we will register the deposit and issue the tenants with certification that this has been done.
 However there is a minimal annual charge for this.

-New legislation that comes in from 1st February 2016 - Right to Rent was first introduced in parts of the West Midlands in December 2014 and the extension to England is the next phase of a nationwide roll out.
-Landlords and agents, and anybody who sublets or takes in lodgers, could face a financial penalty of up to £3,000 per tenant if they are found to be letting property to someone who has no right to stay in the UK.
+Right to Rent was first introduced in parts of the West Midlands in December 2014 and was then rolled out further in February 2016.
+Landlords, agents and anybody who sublets or takes in lodgers, could face a financial penalty of up to £3,000 per tenant if they are found to be letting property to someone who has no right to stay in the UK.

 Further guidance can also be found on GOV.uk